 The natural park is also home to the largest population of sea horses in the world, primarily short-snouted and long-snouted sea horses.

 the best way to observe these charming little creatures is to go on a boat tour of Ria Formosa Natural Park which includes snorkeling.
 You will learn about their preservation and the importance of not trying to catch them.
+Here are some more Ria Formosa boat trips I highly recommend.

 There are also dolphin watching tours from Faro which is one of my favorite things to do in Algarve.